A projection-based framework for gradient-free and parallel learning: RELATED WORK

-\section{Related Work}
+\section{RELATED WORK}

 Deep neural network training is overwhelmingly dominated by gradient-based optimization methods.
-However, its limitations and inspiration from neuroscience have driven research into non-gradient-based learning.
+However, the limitations of gradient-based methods and inspiration from neuroscience have driven research into non-gradient-based learning.
 This section reviews prominent families of these methods.